-Carter has played seven games and has four special-teams tackles.
+Carter has played eight games and has four special-teams tackles.
 He was on the one-game injury list for Games 1 and 9 and the reserve list for three games (11 - 13).
 He was on the injury list for the post-season.
 Carter played in his 100th CFL game on Aug.
 16 against Hamilton.

 Carter played in 14 games and finished second on the team with 19 special teams tackles and also recorded a forced fumble.
 He registered a career-high six special-teams tackles in the final game of the season against BC.
 He spent Games 2 and 16 on the injured list and was a reserve for Games 3 and 4.
 Carter also played in the Western Final and recorded three special teams tackles.

 Carter returned from the injury list and dressed for Hamilton’s final six games, recording two special-teams tackles.

 Carter was limited to four games because of injury and made two special-teams tackles.

 Carter played in 18 regular-season games for Hamilton as well as the East Division semifinal.
 In the regular season, 12 special-teams tackles and four defensive tackles and also blocked a punt.
 The punt block came in an Oct.
 29 game against the Calgary Stampeders.